opencontainers/runtime-spec/config-linux.md

 device access.  cgroups provide controls to restrict cpu, memory, IO, and network for the container.
 For more information, see the [kernel cgroups documentation](https://www.kernel.org/doc/Documentation/cgroups/cgroups.txt)

+Container's own cgroups are mounted readonly under /sys/fs/cgroup inside the container's filesystem for introspection.
+The container process could use it to tune JVM paramaters as a use case.

 ## Linux capabilities

 Capabilities is an array that specifies Linux capabilities that can be provided to the process